Angels’ Trout confirms he’ll play this year with baby on way

-Trout expressed uncertainty earlier this month about the safety of this unique major league season, saying he wouldn’t risk his growing family’s health to participate.
-After three weeks of experience with the regulations put in place by the Angels and Major League Baseball, Trout is cautiously confident in baseball’s ability to hold a season safely.
+Trout expressed uncertainty this month about the safety of this unique major league campaign, saying he wouldn’t risk his growing family’s health to participate.
+After three weeks of experience with the regulations put in place by the Angels and Major League Baseball, Trout is cautiously optimistic about baseball’s ability to hold a season safely.

-“I’m playing,” Trout said in a video conference call.
+“I’m playing,” Trout said on a video conference call.
 “It’s definitely been great so far.”

 Two weeks ago, Trout was still “up in the air” about whether to play at all this season.
 He has been encouraged by the low number of positive tests around baseball, along with his fellow players’ willingness to follow safety regulations.